ashsmith/ashsmithio/_posts/magento2/2017-11-12-ideas-for-improving-ui-components-in-magento.md

 comments: true
 ---

 After attending [MageTitans MCR](https://twitter.com/MageTitans) it was abundantly clear that UI Components are a huge pain point for a lot of people!
-I feel the same way, and to be honest it makes me feel like a bad developer when I struggle to do (supposedly) straight forward things.
-Hearing the same from other developers, even from the mouths of prolific speakers, it made me realise we need to do something.
-I left MageTitans feeling a lot better knowing I wasn't the only one, but I also left motivated to try and do something about it.
+I feel the same way, and to be honest it makes me feel like a bad developer when I struggle to do (supposedly) straight forward things and it ends up taking hours, or even days to achieve.

+Hearing the same from other developers made me realise we need to do something.
+I left MageTitans feeling a lot better knowing I wasn't the only one, but I also left motivated to try and figure out what could be done about it.
 This left me with a long train journey back down to the [land of cider](https://www.youtube.com/watch?v=lzGkB6YO9Yc) with a lot to think about.

-The problem of UI Components boils down to a two things for me personally.

-1. XML Fatigue.
-XML is great, but when you need to figure out the exact point in the xml tree to modify a small part of a component it is incredibly difficult. child after child  after child.
-It's rough, it's hard to read and takes time to wrap our little minds around.
-2. Documentation.
-This last one hit me recently whilst working on some admin components.
-I was using existing components to build the functionality I needed, but there was ZERO _useful_ docs that explained and offered sampled usage.
-This component I constructed took me several _long_ days.

-Perhaps you have other issues too, such as knowing how to manipulate and inject your own data from the backend.
-Let me know, and we can figure out some solutions.
+In regards to trying to fix the problem, I believe it comes down to three core issues:

+**XML Fatigue**.
+XML is great, but when you need to modify insanely large node trees, you'll find yourself making silly mistakes or just getting lost.

+**Documentation**.
+There is a lack of practical examples, and sample usage of components.
+I have to dig through the core, and figure out on my own how to render a simplified version of a component (i.e. stripping out parents/children).

+**Dev tools**.
+There isn't any dev tools to make the debugging of UI Components any easier, that are provided out of the box with Magento.
+The community efforts are great though, and I'll touch on those later.
+But, not everyone knows about them.

+Most problems comes from the above, and subpar documentation is the biggest issue of them all.

-I believe if we can tackle these two issues we can resolve most of the frustration around Magento.
+I believe if we can tackle these three issues we can resolve most of the frustration around Magento's UI Components.
 Below, I'm going to break down each item a little more, and describe why it isn't working, and what we can do to resolve it.
-This could be a community effort, and some of this would/could be implemented by Magento themselves.
-Either way, we're all in it together right?

 ### XML Fatigue